BonnieByte-PC/BBPC/index.md

             <div class="warranty-card">
                 <h3>2-Year Warranty</h3>
                 <p>
-                    All BonnieByte PC products are backed by a 2-year warranty against manufacturing defects, so you can build with confidence.
+                    All <span class="orbitron">BonnieByte PC</span> products are backed by a 2-year warranty against manufacturing defects, so you can build with confidence.
                 </p>
             </div>